roshan3043/Weather-Forecast/README.md

 # Weather Forecast Web App 🌦️🌐

+## Deployment
+The project is deployed using GitHub Pages and can be accessed at [Weather Forecast Web App](https://roshan3043.github.io/Weather-Forecast/).

 ## Overview
 This project is a simple weather forecasting web application that provides current weather information and a 3-day forecast for a given location.
 The web app has a visually appealing interface with background images changing based on the weather conditions.
 It is designed to be responsive, making it accessible on various devices.